Shankar Dayal Sharma: Governor of Andhra Pradesh (1984–1985)

-On 15 August 1984, N. T. Rama Rao, the Chief Minister of Andhra Pradesh who had led the Telugu Desam Party to victory in the state assembly election of 1983, was dismissed from that post by the Governor of Andhra Pradesh, Thakur Ram Lal.
-He appointed N. Bhaskara Rao, who had been finance minister under N. T. Rama Rao, as the new chief minister and gave him a month’s time to prove his majority in the assembly despite the ousted chief minister’s claim of being able to prove his own majority in two days’ time and evidence that he had the support of the majority of legislators in the assembly.
+On 15 August 1984, N. T. Rama Rao, the chief minister of Andhra Pradesh who led the Telugu Desam Party (TDP) to victory in the state assembly election of 1983, was dismissed from that post by the governor of Andhra Pradesh, Thakur Ram Lal.
+He appointed N. Bhaskara Rao, who had been the finance minister under Rama Rao, as the new chief minister and gave him a month's time to prove his majority in the Assembly despite the ousted chief minister's claim of being able to prove his own majority in two days' time and evidence that he had the support of the majority of legislators in the assembly.
 Following widespread protests, Ram Lal resigned on 24 August 1984 and was replaced by Sharma.

-Sharma convened a session of the assembly on 11 September 1984 but as Bhaskara Rao failed to prove his majority within the period of one month stipulated by Thakur Ram Lal, Sharma suggested that he resign with effect from 16 September.
-Bhaskar Rao refused to do so seeking the reconvening of the assembly a few days later.
-Sharma then dismissed him and reappointed N. T. Rama Rao as Chief Minister.
-Rama Rao won the vote of confidence when the assembly reconvened on 20 September 1984.
-Soon after, the Rama Rao government called for fresh elections and Sharma dissolved the assembly in November 1984.
+Sharma convened a session of the Assembly on 11 September 1984 but as Bhaskara Rao failed to prove his majority within the period of one month stipulated by Ram Lal, Sharma suggested that he resign with effect from 16 September.
+Bhaskar Rao refused to do so seeking the reconvening of the Assembly a few days later.
+Sharma then dismissed him and reappointed Rama Rao as chief minister.
+Rama Rao won the vote of confidence when the Assembly reconvened on 20 September 1984.
+Soon after, the Rama Rao government called for fresh elections and Sharma dissolved the Assembly in November 1984.

-In the assembly election of 1985, Rama Rao's party was returned to power with a two-thirds majority.
-A few months later, Sharma refused to repromulgate three ordinances sent to him by the state government stating that ordinances are required to be ratified by the legislature and that their repromulgation would be a constitutional impropriety.
+In the Assembly election of 1985, TDP was returned to power with a two-thirds majority with Rama Rao returning as the chief minister.
+A few months later, Sharma refused to repromulgate three ordinances sent to him by the Rama Rao's government stating that ordinances are required to be ratified by the legislature and that their repromulgation would be a constitutional impropriety.
 His refusal to repromulgate these ordinances, pertaining to the abolition of offices of part-time village officers, formation of districts and payment of salaries and removal of disqualifications of government employees, a fourth time soured his relation with the state government.

 On 31 July 1985, Sharma's daughter Gitanjali and his son-in-law, the Congress politician Lalit Maken, were killed by Sikh militants in retaliation for Maken's alleged role in the anti-Sikh riots of 1984.
+Lalit Maken was among the most promising young parliamentarian.
+Outspoken and a firebrand trade unionist, he will be remembered for his valiant struggle for the downtrodden.
 Sharma was thereafter transferred to Punjab as governor and was succeeded in Andhra Pradesh by Kumudben Joshi.

 Governor of Punjab (1985–1986)

 Sharma succeeded Hokishe Sema as governor of Punjab in November 1985.
 His appointment came after the assembly elections in that state and in the backdrop of the Rajiv–Longowal Accord which sought to resolve the insurgency in Punjab.
-Sharma's tenure was characterized by continued violence and he was replaced in April 1986 by Siddhartha Shankar Ray.

 Governor of Maharashtra (1986–1987)

-Sharma was sworn in as Governor of Maharashtra in April 1986 and served until September 1987 when he was elected Vice-President of India.
+Sharma was sworn in as governor of Maharashtra in April 1986 and served until September 1987 when he was elected vice president of India.